Victory for The Independent as ministers pledge crackdown on MBA apprentices

 The DfE also accepted, sources said, that it needed to be more transparent about the apprenticeship levy data, so that the public can see where the money is being spent.

-The apprenticeship levy is a charge payable by businesses with annual payrolls over £3m, who must pay more than 0.5 per cent of their wage bill, which they can use to train apprentices.
+The apprenticeship levy is a charge payable by businesses with an annual payroll over £3m, who must pay 0.5 per cent of their wage bill which they can use to train apprentices.
 Any levy that remains unspent after 24 months must be returned to the Treasury as a tax.

 Our investigation has revealed that more than £1bn of taxpayers’ money has been used over the past five years to fund 55,000 already high-earning executives to take two level-7 courses that are equivalent to a master’s degree but are badged as “apprenticeships”.